Going on an exchange to learn about another community’s Indigenous Guardian Program is a great way to get inspired and share knowledge.

 “I can’t speak enough about how generous they were,” says Bruce.
 “We got direct hands-on compliance monitoring training and went out on a tour of the territory with their Guardian Watchmen to see what they were doing out in the field.
 They gave us a USB drive of all their policies, programs, budgets, etc. It was really touching to meet with Elders and have a traditional meal.
 We met with Chief and Council and left mutual invites to stay connected and continue learning from each other.
 It was a really unique and mutual exchange.
 It showed our group that they needed to take a deep breath, be more professional, get uniforms, be patient, and recognize it takes time to get there."

-There are various organizations that provide funding for learning exchanges between Indigenous Guardian Programs such as Tides Canada and TNC Canada.
+There are various organizations that provide funding for learning exchanges between Indigenous Guardian Programs such as Tides Canada and Nature United (TNC Canada).